-Export restrictions (such as export tax) are not uncommon among countries.
+Export restrictions are not uncommon among countries.
 There are many reasons why countries may want to impose export restrictions.
 One of the reasons can be the difference between domestic supplies and the demands of certain goods.
 For instance, during the food crisis from 2007 to 2008, several developing countries imposed export restrictions on their agricultural commodities to raise their food security.
 Another reason can be that the governments want to support high-value manufacturing industries.
 By imposing export taxes on unprocessed materials that are used as inputs to produce higher-value goods, the governments can lower the domestic prices of unprocessed materials and indirectly subsidized higher-value industries.
 Furthermore, imposing export tax raises revenues for the governments.
 In other words, governments can use export tax as a source of funds to do other things.

 Besides the above reasons, if a country that imposes export taxes is a large country, it can influence the world price.
 If a large country feels that the world price is not high enough and wants to improve its terms of trade, it may impose export taxes to reduce the number of goods being exported to the world and increase the world price.
 Lastly, export taxes are useful to fight domestic inflation.
 When tax is imposed on exports, the domestic prices of those exports will fall.
 The price decreases can help the governments relieve the effect of high inflation.